Goffar-dp/ragBE/README.md

 📌 What chunking strategy was used and why?

-RagBi utilizes LangChain's `RecursiveCharacterTextSplitter` for its text chunking strategy.
+ragBE utilizes LangChain's `RecursiveCharacterTextSplitter` for its text chunking strategy.
 -   **Mechanism:** This splitter operates by attempting to split text using a list of separators, starting with larger, more semantically meaningful ones (e.g., `"\n\n"` for paragraphs, then `"\n"` for lines, then spaces).
 If a chunk still exceeds the `chunk_size` after trying larger separators, it then recursively splits by smaller delimiters until the `chunk_size` is met.
--   **Bengali-Specific Delimiter:** Crucially, for Bengali text, the `।` (Danda - the Bengali full stop) is included in the list of separators.
+-   **Bengali-Specific Delimiter:** Crucially, for Bengali text, the `।` (Dari - the Bengali full stop) is included in the list of separators.
 This ensures that Bengali sentences are respected as natural breaking points, maintaining semantic integrity within chunks.
 -   **`chunk_size` and `chunk_overlap`:** We configure a specific `chunk_size` (e.g., 1000 characters) to ensure chunks are large enough to contain sufficient context but small enough to be semantically focused.
 A `chunk_overlap` (e.g., 200 characters) is also used, which creates redundancy between adjacent chunks.
 -   **Why it works well for semantic retrieval:** This strategy is highly effective because:
     -   **Context Preservation:** It prioritizes keeping semantically related content together, preventing critical information from being split across unrelated chunks.